SynteLang/SynteLang/README.md

 Sync pulses transmitted will be indicated by a yellow dot at the top of the info display.

-The synchronisation is somewhat rudementary, a world away from DAW/midi sequencers, yet it has been designed to be raw and flexible in keeping with the Syntə philosophy.
+The synchronisation is somewhat rudimentary, a world away from DAW/midi sequencers, yet it has been designed to be raw and flexible in keeping with the Syntə philosophy.
 It also allows for a modicum of 'musicianship' as it is possible to submit listings in time with one another by hand (without sync) if you are that way inclined.
 Of course this is live coding which only intersects with music in general :)

 UPDATE:
 A new synchronisation paradigm has been introduced for smoother DAW-like capabilities where required.
 There is a new built-in signal `sync` that can be used to send a varying waveform such as a ramp from `osc`.
 This can be received using `/b` which is similar to `posc`. `/b` takes two arguments - the first is the number of cycles in a given `sync` cycle, and the second is the phase offset of each.
 The output of `/b` is a ramp like `osc` which can be further shaped using eg. `flip, exp 5` or `trn 4`.
 The `b` in `/b` stands for bars or beats, the slash echoes a rising ramp waveform passed to `sync`.
 Synchronise listings using for example: `in 135bpm, / 8, osc, .out sync` and then something like `/b 8,0, ...` - where 8 is the number of beats in 2 bars of 4/4 time.
 The function `def` can be used instead to specify tempo and number of beats that the sync loop will span. ◊